OOM Auto-Remediation

 3. Resource Application

-The boosted values are applied through existing mechanisms — no special OOM-specific Pod operations:
+The boosted values are applied through existing mechanisms — the OOM handler itself does not mutate Pods:

 - Updater: drift detection sees the Pod’s resources are below the boosted floor → triggers InPlace resize or recreate